Andarin/Ant-Colony-Simulation-Python/README.md

 Project Description
 -------------------

-Ant Colony Simulation Project by Malte Lichtenberg and Lucas Tittmann under GNU GPL v3 is a project to simulate a colony of ants, represented in 2d in Python using PyGame.
+Ant Colony Simulation Project under GNU GPL v3 is a project to simulate a colony of ants, represented in 2d in Python using PyGame.

 Check out the latest version at Github: https://github.com/Andarin/Ant-Colony-Simulation-Python Operating system: Tested under Windows 7 64bit